 Ms. Fisher has received numerous awards and scholarships, including the first prize at the 2015 Ontario Music Festivals Association at the Provincial level.
 In July of 2015, she was invited to compete in the VI International David Popper Cello Competition in Budapest and Várpalota.

 In addition to performing, Ms. Fisher has a strong interest in teaching.
-She recently earned credentials as a Suzuki Method cello teacher at the Chicago Suzuki Institute under the guidance of Barbara Wampner.
+She recently earned credentials as a Suzuki Method cello teacher at the Chicago Suzuki Institute.
 Emma’s parents, Julian and Mary Fisher are founders of the Toronto School for Strings, where she teaches group class and private lessons.

 Emma plays on an unnamed Caussin-school, French cello made in 1762.